 Visiting

 It is hard to imagine a more personal expression of faith outside a private chapel than Wreay church.
-The church is open to visitors during daylight hours.
+As of this writing, the church is open to visitors from 10.00-16.00 daily.
 It stands directly opposite the village green in Wreay and is just a few minutes off Junction 42 of the M6.

 I am so pleased that we finally managed to visit Wreay.
 It is an extraordinary church, even for a died-in-the-wool medievalist like me.
 The exceptional quality of the church furnishings and the personal, quirky decoration makes Wreay church a one-off, a must-see historic building, unlike any other church I have visited in northern England.